 German baroque music ensemble Hofkapelle München performs Brandenburg Concerto No. 4 in G Major, BWV 1049 by Johann Sebastian Bach.
 1st violin and conductor: Rudiger Lotter.
-Recorded on March 27, 2016, at Het Zondagochtend Concert in the Royal Concertgebouw concert hall, Amsterdam.
+Recorded on March 27, 2016, at Het Zondagochtend Concert in the Royal Concertgebouw Concert Hall in Amsterdam.

 Brandenburg Concerto No. 4 by Johann Sebastian Bach